-We are delighted about your interest in Mindfulness and Compassion: Living Fully Personally and Professionally (NUIP/RELB 3030).
+We are delighted about your interest in Mindfulness and Compassion: Living Fully Personally and Professionally (NUIP 3030/PSYC 3559).
 Here is what you need to do to request permission to enroll:

-First, to help you decide whether this course will meet your expectations, we’d like you to look at the course description and assignments which will include a regular contemplative practice including different meditations, applying mindfulness and prosocial practices in everyday life, and reflective writing.
+First, to help you decide whether this course will meet your expectations, please look at the course description and assignments.
+These include a combination of scholarly investigation of each weekly topic, paired with regular contemplative practice that will include different meditations, application of mindfulness and prosocial practices in everyday life, and regular reflective writing.
 Please also read the advice from former students about how you can get most out of this class.

-In reviewing the applications, we will look for a mix of students, that is, a variety of intellectual and personal interests in the topic of our class, as well as an ability to commit to the course and regularly engage in the classes and homework (contemplative) practices.
+In reviewing the applications, we will look for a mix of students, that is, a variety of intellectual and personal interests in the topic of our class, as well as an ability to fully commit to the course and regularly engage in class and with homework (contemplative) practices.